 Also, having a clean, well-lit space can make the drawing process more enjoyable and easier.
 It’s all about setting yourself up for success.

 Now, bff kresby lahke, you might be wondering what to draw next.
-Think about something that means a lot to both of you.
-A shared memory or a favorite place can be a great start.
+Think about something that means a lot to both of you, a shared memory, maybe, or a favorite place.
+Those can be great starting points.

 I remember when I first learned this bff kresby lahke.
 It’s a timeless and easy-to-learn BFF drawing concept that never gets old.